There are seasons where everything flows.

 If I already need to do something, I look for ways to layer another habit into it.

-If I can walk to and from them instead of driving, I get my movement in without needing a separate workout later.
+The same goes for appointments.
+If I can walk instead of drive, I get movement in without needing a separate workout later.

 Let Your Routines Flex With Your Season